Our mission is to improve the quality of life through cooperative regional planning, increased economic opportunity, and sustainable implementation.

-Although not directly responsible for this project’s success, the Seven County Infrastructure Coalition facilitated conversations that led to private and public funding for this important project in San Juan County.
+Although not directly responsible for this project’s success, the Seven County Infrastructure Coalition facilitated conversations that led to private and public funding for this important project in Daggett County.

 The Seven County Infrastructure Coalition plans to carry out the following “next steps” as it seeks to carry out its mission to improve the quality of life through cooperative regional planning, increased economic opportunity, and sustainable implementation.

 - Coordinate planning, needs, and infrastructure corridors with adjacent counties, both inside and outside Utah